gikonekos/pc-e500-software-guide/tools/plink/README.md

 - a compatible PLINK driver on the pocket computer
 - a PC-side server tool

+## Component overview

+The PLINK environment consists of several related components.

+- **PLINK.SYS**
+  The main pocket-computer-side device driver.
+It provides the virtual drive environment used by the Pocket Link System.

+- **APLINKS for Win32**
+  A practical Windows-side server for using the Pocket Link System.

+- **PLINKC**
+  A related pocket-computer-side variant used in some practical setups, especially where compatibility or speed considerations differ.

+- **Tera Term**
+  A useful PC-side communication tool for simple serial communication and text transfer, but not a replacement for the PLINK virtual-drive workflow.

+## Practical note

+For binary-oriented workflows and convenient file transfer, the core setup is
+typically:

+- PLINK.SYS or PLINKC on the pocket computer side
+- APLINKS for Win32 on the PC side

 ## Windows-side use

 For Windows-based use, a practical setup often includes: